 In this paper, we have used WiFi connection data as the basis for a building occupancy model.
 Given the ubiquity of WiFi-connected personal devices, such an approach could also be used for an occupant-driven building operation.
 WiFi has been found to be particularly well-suited for HVAC control and operation due to its potentially high occupancy and spatial resolution, high accuracy, and low costs \cite{Azimi_OBrien_2022}.
-By using existing IT infrastructure, occupancy information can be gathered inexpensively and with reduced energy overhead \cite{Melfi_etal_2011}.
-As discussed by Trivedi et al. \cite{Trivedi_etal_2017}, avoiding the costly installation of sensing technologies is a particularly appealing feature at the campus scale.
-Due to the limited spatial resolution of the CEA building models, the data used in this study was aggregated at the building level, however, since access points are located on every floor of the case study buildings, a more detailed description of occupant location based on WiFi devices could be achieved.
-Real-time location detection of WiFi enabled devices on a given floor may be achieved by triangulation \cite{Wang_and_Shao_2017}, though such an approach may require additional nodes to be installed.
+By using existing IT infrastructure, the costly installation of sensing technologies can be avoided, a particularly appealing feature due to the difficulty and costs of sensor installation at the campus scale.
+Due to the limited spatial resolution of the CEA building models, the data used in this study were aggregated at the building level.
+However, since access points are located on every floor of the case study buildings, a more detailed description of occupant location based on WiFi devices could be achieved.
+Real-time location detection of WiFi-enabled devices on a given floor may be achieved by triangulation \cite{Wang_and_Shao_2017}, though such an approach may require additional nodes to be installed.